Traumatic Brain Injury: Symptoms, Diagnosis and Treatment

 Moderate TBI

-There is usually loss of consciousness, from an hour to a day; there can be confusion for days to weeks; and mental or physical deficits that can last months or be permanent.
+Moderate TBI patients have the most variability in their symptoms.
+There is usually loss of consciousness, from an hour to a day; there can be confusion for days to weeks.
+Mental or physical deficits that can last months or be permanent.

 Severe TBI

-This injury usually results from a significant closed head injury, as in an automobile accident or most open or penetrating injuries, where there may be considerable residual deficits of brain function.
+Severe TBI usually results from a significant closed head injury, as in an automobile accident or most open or penetrating injuries, where there may be considerable residual deficits of brain function.

 Initial Diagnosis and Treatment of TBI

-DoD and VA share medical data to ensure that care providers have all the information they need to diagnose and treat a TBI.
+DoD and VA share medical data to ensure care providers have all the information they need to diagnose and treat a TBI.

-The initial focus of treating a TBI is to stabilize the injured person in order to minimize secondary complications.
+The initial focus is to stabilize the injured person to minimize secondary complications.
 As a patient enters a care facility, initial medical treatment goals include ensuring proper oxygen and blood flow to the brain and body, stabilizing blood pressure, and treating any problems or conditions affecting other parts of the body (besides the brain) that have arisen because of the injury.
-After individuals with TBI have been stabilized, the treatment plan generally involves rehabilitation efforts to teach patients how to cope with their specific injury-related symptoms.

 Rehabilitation of TBI Patients